 Real Estate Transfer Data

-Not all Real Estate Transfer Returns represent arm's-length transactions.
-Transactions such as family sales, correction deeds, and delinquent tax sales generally are not considered arm's-length transactions, but still require filing a Transfer Return.
-These records do not convey title, but are tax documents.
+- Examples include: family sales, correction deeds and delinquent tax sales generally are not considered arm's-length transactions.
+However, with these transactions, you must still file a Transfer Return.
+These records are tax documents and do not convey title.

 - Note: The Wisconsin Department of Revenue (DOR) is not responsible for the accuracy of the data contained on the Return, and will not aid in its application or analysis.

 - You need software to extract the files (ex: WinZip or Pkzip) to uncompress the file

 - Download the ZIP file to your computer

 - Right click the link and save the file to your computer (make note of the file name and where you saved it)